 Thrilled to be part of Canada’s History Society Knowledge Mobilization Conference and discussion with the Governor General.
 For Topic 1: How can educators encourage youth to engage with the study of Canadian history, civics and governance?
 And, how can educators adapt their strategies to reach and be inclusive of diverse communities (including Indigenous people and new Canadians) I wrote:

-I am currently teaching at OISE, faculty of education at the University of Toronto but was previously a history secondary school teacher in a school deeply interested in history, thanks to the passionate leadership of parents and teachers such as Mel Grief, who was honored with the GG award in 2001, and was my mentor.
+I am currently teaching at OISE, faculty of education at the University of Toronto but was previously a history secondary school teacher in a school deeply interested in history.
 My work at the University is a continuum of my earlier work recognizing that students first learn about the past through their family stories, through their communities, and their religious, social and ethnic environments.
-The history they first know is personal, rooted in place, and foundational to their own conceptualizations of identity.
-So if we want youth to engage in meaningful and relevant ways with Canadian history, we need to link to the places they know.
+The history they first know is personal, rooted in place/space, and foundational to their own conceptualizations of identity.
+So if we want youth to engage in meaningful and relevant ways with Canadian history, we need to link to the places they know and listen to their stories.
 They better understand national stories if they look through a regional lens.
-I believe that the history of Canada is the sum of our parts, our national story is a collection of our regional stories. (perhaps a theme for Canada150)
+I believe that the history of Canada is the sum of our parts

-For teachers this works in small steps: First as single field trips, to historic houses, to memorials and local museums; then as projects, something many teachers have done here: researching those who participated in the world wars, finding their personal stories and commemorating and honouring their heroism.
-Our school also engaged students in research on the history of their houses, parks, and community sites.
+This works in small steps: First as single field trips, to historic houses, to memorials and local museums to listening to community elders and knowledge holders; then as projects, personal stories, unknown histories.
+Our school also engaged students in research on the history of the land (First Nations and colonial), their houses, local parks, and community sites.
 I eventually wrote a course for Ontario that pulled the best of these projects together, culminating in an archaeological dig and a school/community archive.

 My current work seeks out ways in which we can fully integrate place-based history research investigations into provincial curricula.
 Classes begin with a study of a buried river than runs through the University of Toronto.
 Investigations help them develop a more nuanced understanding of the pedagogical approaches history teachers employ and the narratives they privilege.
-My students create Unit plans that engage in research projects; exploring what defines a good community, a good citizen, how environment and physical regions impact people differently, how culture and language create diverse perspectives.
-Students investigate the history of the place by networking with local workers and farmers, community leaders, urban planners, and Indigenous Elders and Knowledge Holders in order to better understand different viewpoints and perspectives, past and present, and then to feel empowered to take action to make change in their own communities, and across Canada.
-And to see how we all our parts fit into a giant puzzle called Canada, where First Peoples and early settlers and post-confederation Canadians find common ground despite or maybe because of regional differences.
-It’s truly a history to celebrate.
+My students design lessons that engage in critical thinking, seeking out historical truths; exploring diverse communities, how environment and physical regions impact people differently, how culture and language create diverse understandings.
+Students investigate the history of the place by networking with community members, Indigenous Elders and Knowledge Holders and take action to make change in their own communities.
+To find common ground despite, or maybe because of, our historical differences.

 Thank you Paul Zanazanian for the nice mention in the review of the book Becoming a History Teacher: Sustaining Practices in Historical Thinking and Knowing in the new issue of Historical Studies in Education/ Revue d’histoire de l’éducation